seanchiew/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `add n/NAME e/EMAIL cr/CONTACT_ROLE c/COMPANY r/ROLE s/STATUS cy/CYCLE`, `NAME`, `EMAIL`, `CONTACT_ROLE`, `COMPANY`, `ROLE`, `STATUS` and `CYCLE` are parameters which can be used as `add n/Alicia Tan e/alicia.tan@stripe.com cr/recruiter c/Stripe r/SWE Intern s/SAVED cy/SUMMER 2026`.

-* Items in square brackets are optional.<br>
+* Parameters in square brackets are optional.<br>
   e.g `n/NAME e/EMAIL cr/CONTACT_ROLE c/COMPANY r/ROLE s/STATUS cy/CYCLE [p/PHONE_NUMBER]` can be used as `n/Alicia Tan e/alicia.tan@stripe.com cr/recruiter c/Stripe r/SWE Intern s/SAVED cy/SUMMER 2026 p/91234567` or as `n/Alicia Tan e/alicia.tan@stripe.com cr/recruiter c/Stripe r/SWE Intern s/SAVED cy/SUMMER 2026`.

-* Items with `...` after them can be used multiple times, including zero times for the repeated portion.<br>
+* Parameters with `...` after them can be used multiple times, including zero times for the repeated portion.<br>
   e.g. in `INDEX [MORE_INDICES]...`, the first `INDEX` is required, while `[MORE_INDICES]...` means zero or more additional indices.
 So valid inputs include `1`, `1 2`, `1 2 3` etc.

 * Parameters can be in any order.<br>